oicr-gsi/shesmu/language.md

 Computes an optional value using _expr_; if this value is empty, returns _default_. _expr_ must be the optional version of _expr_.

-### Logical Disjunction
+### Logical Disjunction and Optional Merging
 - _expr_ `||` _expr_

 Logical short-circuiting `or`.
-Both operands must be boolean and the result is boolean.
+If operands are boolean, the result is boolean.

+If both are optionals of the matching type, if the first optional has a value, returns that optional; otherwise the second.

 ### Logical Conjunction
 - _expr_ `&&` _expr_